1 O What the Blessings of the Man

 To the Chief Musician, Upon Sheminith.
 A Psalm of David.

-1 HElp, O ETERNAL God, because
+1 HELP, O ETERNAL God, because

-t•• pious Man doth cease:
+the pious Man doth cease:

-the faith••• are diminish'd from
+the faithful are diminish'd from

-among the Sons 〈◊〉 Men.
+among the Sons of Men.

 2 Each one unto his neighbour doth